folaarr/fola-develops/README.md

 # Portolio Web Application (FolaDevelops)

-A full-stack portfolio web application demonstrating AI apps, authentication systems, e-commerce apps, note-taking apps, picture upload apps and deployment pipelines.
+A full-stack portfolio web application demonstrating payment systems, AI apps, authentication systems, e-commerce apps, note-taking apps, picture upload apps and deployment pipelines.

 This project serves as a showcase of my backend and frontend engineering skills, as well as my ability to deploy production-ready systems.